Best 5 Hospitals In Panama City, Panama

 The last private hospital on our list is Santa Fe.
 Located in Avenida Simon Bolivar, it is the closest hospital to the Canal.
 Because of this, it receives the most tourists, and cruise ship personnel seeking medical care, reinforcing Panama’s medical tourism status.
 To that end, the hospital has created health tourism packages that claim to provide the same quality care as American hospitals at a more affordable rate.

 Founded in 1984, Hospital Santa Fe uses the latest technology, state-of-the-art equipment, and has many English speaking, American-trained doctors to treat their patients, but for me the best part hands-down is that parking here is free!
 Santa Fe creates individual health care plans that are specific to each patient.
 One thing to note about this hospital is that it also caters to elderly patients with affordable health plans.
 You can get here from the beaches of Coronado in a 1 hour drive.
+Once you get over the bridge you can visit the best beaches in Panama!

 Even though it’s the closest hospital to the Canal, if you are not transiting through here, I would definitely recommend the other hospitals on this list prior to this one.
 It is located within close proximity to a dangerous neighborhood and in a kind of dirty area.
 But if you don’t mind these things, they’ve got pretty much everything you need at an affordable cost.
 An EKG for example will run you for only $35.
 CAT Scans, dermatologists, 24-hour emergency room, blood bank, and more services are also available here.